Kowalski-RND/uProse/README.md

 Once updated, the loader will find the new post and display it on the page.

-###Extensions
-μProse can easily be configured with [Firebase](https://www.firebase.com/) to provide a realtime backend with near-zero configuration on your part.

-This feature is not ready for primetime just yet.

 ###License
 μProse is licensed under the MIT license.
 Go ahead and break / improve it!